HenriqueLBorges/kafka-streams-demo/README.md

 On the kafka-publisher folder:

     - Open a new terminal window
-    - docker build -t kafka-publisher:latest . --progress=plain --no-cache
     - docker run --network=host kafka-publisher

-Keep track of the logs:

-    - open two new terminal windows
-    - docker logs kakfa-publisher -f
-    - docker logs kafka-streams-app -f
+    - docker run --network=host kafka-streams-app

 Everytime you want to generate more data, you have to exec the last docker run command.